About the Northern Territory

 Surrounding Uluru are many other great places to visit, including the rugged Kings Canyon, desert town of Alice Springs and enchanting Olgas.
-With so much epic outback to explore, we recommend hiring a vehicle or joining an escorted tour to experience the best of this region.
+With so much epic outback to explore, we recommend embarking on a Nothern Territory road trip or joining a Northern Territory escorted tour to experience the best of this region.

 A Tropical Capital